 This change in attitude of the academic community has been complemented by the work of a minority of conscientious NLP trainers who are less concerned by profit than by providing high quality education.
 By providing quality educational programmes, having high expectations from their students and not issuing certificates lightly, NLP trainers should ensure that high professional standards are maintained by all who possess a certificate with their signature on it.
 There are also collaborative efforts, with NLPers and psychologists working together to develop effective coaching and therapeutic methods and programmes.

-Neurolinguistic Programming (NLP) is recognised as an effective means for enhancing performance and fulfilling the potential in many areas of life, including work, education, sports and personal development.
+Neurolinguistic Programming (NLP) is recognised as an effective means for enhancing performance and fulfilling the potential in many areas of life, including business, education, sports and personal development.
 NLP-based tools are used by a variety of therapists to help their clients deal more effectively with psychological issues, including fears and phobias, weight management, smoking cessations and other issues which are often related to stress.

 Neuro refers to our nervous system and how we think.
 By becoming aware of our thinking patterns we can gain an understanding of how they influence our results.